Bridging the Gap: A Confederation of Pathways to Enhance Student Mobility

-Presentation proposals should address questions/topics relevant to the conference theme.
-In particular, thought should be given to certain accomplishments and to how and why collaborative efforts on specific credit transfer initiatives and research have and will continue to benefit students, institutions, and society.
-Recognizing that 2017 is the 150th year of confederation, we would like to celebrate regional, multi-provincial, and national initiatives.
+Presentations should address questions/topics relevant to the conference theme.
+In particular, thought should be given to inter and intra provincial pathways and partnerships and to how and why collaborative efforts on specific credit transfer initiatives and research have and will continue to remove barriers and borders for students.
 Proposals may draw upon topic areas such as the following:

 - Effective networks for communication and outreach on credit transfer